Cloud Integration: An Introductory Guide

 1. Integration platform as a service

-Otherwise known as an iPaaS, this type of integration tool can help you integrate any combination of apps and on-prem systems from the cloud.
+Otherwise known as an iPaaS, this integration tool can help you integrate any combination of apps and on-prem systems from the cloud.

 Pros: